Gaktines/job-explorer-frontend/README.md

+Job-Explorer (Frontend)

 This is the front end for a web app that gets you the job openings for various companies.
+I used React.js to build the functionality for the all of the components.

 You can view it here https://gaktines.github.io/job-explorer-frontend.
 It was built with React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).